Code-Institute-Submissions/savasana_yoga/README.md

 The website also features a blog, which promotes the benefits of yoga, provides announcements for the yoga studio, and allows users to comment on blog posts.

-Finally, the website also provides admin features to manage the yoga classes, by editing, deleting and adding new classes, and blog posts.
+Finally, the website also provides admin features to manage the yoga classes, by editing, deleting and adding new classes, and blog posts, by adding, editing, and removing blog posts, as well as the ability to moderate by approving or removing pending user comments.

 ## User Stories